MicrosoftDocs/appcenter-docs/docs/sdk/push/android.md

 ## Existing Firebase Analytics users

 App Center Push SDK automatically disables Firebase Analytics.
-If you are a Firebase customer and want to keep reporting analytics data to Firebase, you need to call the following method before `AppCenter.start`:
+If you are a Firebase customer and want to keep reporting analytics data to Firebase, you must call the following method before `AppCenter.start`:

 ```java
 Push.enableFirebaseAnalytics(getApplication());